johnmcraig/employee-manager/README.md

 # Employee List
-> An employee contact form and table with full CRUD functionality using Vue.js and Asp.Net Core
+> An employee data form with full CRUD functionality using Vue.js and/or Angular 7, and Asp.Net Core

 ## Scope
 This is a project to demonstrate extending existing conecepts into larger projects.
-It is an employee contact form for data entry based off of Tania Rascia's Vue.js tutorial found [here](https://www.taniarascia.com/getting-started-with-vue/).
+It is an employee contact form for data entry using Vue SPA or Angular SPA front-end.

 ## Development Stack
 The application was built using the following:
 - ASP.Net Core 2.2
 - Vue.js
+- Angular 7

 ## Setup
 In order to test/use this application, you will need the following:
 - Asp.Net Core 2.0 SDK, prefereably 2.2.1
 - Node.js version 8 or higher
-- The Vue CLI
+- The Vue or Angular CLI

 ## Installation
 Grab the repository either by downloading the zip file or clone the project: